 The trademark proposed for registration must not be offending or deceiving and must not utilise already existing symbol without authorization from their owners.

 The filing of the application with the Patent Office must include the business name of the company, a reproduction of the proposed trademark and other additional documents and data.
 If you intend to maintain the secrecy over certain pieces of information you can expressly ask that they should not be available to the wide public.

 The processing time of your application for trademark registration in Norway is usually solved in less than six months, and the approved trademark will be functional for at least five years, if you don’t apply for a prolongation.

-can competently inform you on the legal conditions which must be respected in order to receive approval for your trademark application
+If you decided to register a trademark in Norway, you are invited to contact our law firm.
+Our attorneys in Norway can competently inform you on the legal conditions which must be respected in order to receive approval for your trademark application.